guardian/gudocs/docs/runningLocally.md

 you will need redis running locally

-run `npm run dev` and you will see the UI at http://localhost:4001/ that lists the files (it should be blank once you run it for the first time) with a freash google account
+run `./dev-start-ui.sh` and you will see the UI at http://localhost:4001/ that lists the files (it should be blank once you run it for the first time with a freash google account)

-run `npm fetch` that will hit google drive changes api and update locally running REDIS with information about google docs file changes
+run `./dev-start-fetch.sh` that will hit google drive changes api and update locally running REDIS with information about google docs file changes

 then you should see details abput the files that you shared with the app email `<key-name>@<project-name>.iam.gserviceaccount.com`

-editi something in the file in google docs/sheets shared with `<key-name>@<project-name>.iam.gserviceaccount.com` and you should see the update after 15s or running `npm fetch` again
+editi something in the file in google docs/sheets shared with `<key-name>@<project-name>.iam.gserviceaccount.com` un `./dev-start-fetch.sh` again and you should see the updates in the ui